 Sutra Studies Overview

-This Sutra Studies Series is my personal literary interpretation and analysis of the foundational Yogic text, The Yoga Sutras of Patanjali, which documents ancient teachings of Yoga Sciences that began over 3000-4000 years ago in India.
+This Sutra Studies Series is my experiential/spiritual interpretation and analysis of the foundational Yogic text, The Yoga Sutras of Patanjali, which documents ancient teachings of Yoga Sciences that began over 3000-4000 years ago in India.
 The sage Patanjali, who is estimated to have lived between 400 BCE to 200 AD, documented these teachings into a four-chapter text that has been translated by numerous individuals and scholars from different counties throughout time and history.

 As a Yoga Teacher, I strongly believe that this text (which is composed of 196 Sutras, translated into English as the word “threads,” and distilled in the form of short aphorisms) is a text that all Yogis are best served using as a guide for effectively walking their Eightfold Path and attaining the state of Self-Realization that is the aim and goal of Yoga practice.

-So, every week, I invite my students to dive deeply into the exploration of individual Sutras to gain greater wisdom and understanding for shaping successful and meaningful practices on their individual Eightfold Paths.
+So, every week, I invite my students to dive deeply into the exploration of individual Sutras to gain greater wisdom and understanding for shaping successful and meaningful practices on their individual Eightfold journeys.
 I translate Yogic theories and wisdom into practical knowledge, information, and applicable steps, that students can use to integrate ancient wisdom into their current lives.

 What You Need To Know, Have, And Remember